Curing black hole singularities with local scale invariance

-One can easily check that the analysis from the previous section can be repeated for any of the known spherically symmetric BH solutions in GR with non-trivial scalar field ($\sigma(x)\ne \mathrm{const}$), regardless is it asymptotically flat or AdS (e.g., those from \cite{Anabalon:2013qua,Anabalon:2012dw}).
-The key property is that the scalar field in all these solutions is of the form $\sigma(x) = C_1 \ln(r) + C_2$, which then enables one to construct gauges, e.g., $p$-gauges (\ref{pgauge}) with $p$ larger then some $p_0$, in which the solution is regular everywhere and analysis from the previous section can be readily performed.
+One can check that the analysis from the previous section can be repeated, with essentially the same conclusions, for \emph{any of the known spherically symmetric BH solutions in GR with non-trivial scalar field, regardless is it asymptotically flat or AdS, as long as they describe proper BH's from the viewpoint of the WIDG formulation of gravity}.
+In particular this is true for charged dilatonic BH solutions in low energy superstring effective theories and string inspired theories reviewed in \cite{Horowitz:1992jp,Youm:1997hw}, or for BHs with non-Abelian hair reviewed in \cite{Lavrelashvili:1997yf}, which all have stable classical vacuum.
+The key property is that the scalar field in all these solutions is of the form $\sigma(r) \approx C_1 \ln(r-r_s) + C_2$ near the singularity $r=r_s$ (in "Schwarzschild-like" coordinates), which then enables one to construct gauges, e.g., $p$-gauges (\ref{pgauge}) with $p$ larger then some $p_0$, in which the solution is regular everywhere and analysis from the previous section can be readily performed.